kapilkale/personal-site---blog/jekyll/_posts/2012-12-13-the-worst-ui-pattern-in-existence.markdown

 published: true
 ---

 Infinite scroll + footer.
-Scroll to the footer, and as you start reading, the whole thing disappears as new content gets inserted into the page.
+Scroll through page content to the footer.
+As you start reading the footer links, the site injects new content into the page and the footer gets pushed down below the fold.
 Repeat ad nauseum.

 [Facebook](http://www.facebook.com) and [LinkedIn](http://www.linkedin.com)'s news feeds use this pattern.
 Moreover, their [world-class design teams](https://www.airbnb.com/meetups/hzfb35n3h-design-talk-ben-blumenfeld) are doing this knowingly, given their half-hearted attempts to monkeypatch the problem.